monicahq/monica/readme.md

   offered on the paid plan on `.com`.
   * This version will be completely free with no strings attached and you will be in complete control.
-* There will be a Patreon account for those who still want to support the tool.
+* There is a [Patreon account](https://www.patreon.com/monicahq) for those who still want to support the tool.
 Keep in mind that the best way to support it is to actually talk about it around you.

 There is currently not, and will never be, ads on the platform.
 I will never resell your data on `.com`.
 I'm like you: I hate big corporations that do not